How to build a DIY backyard waterfall and pond in Australia - Minimalist Gardener

-Garden inspo: How I created a waterfall and pond in my backyard
+How to build a DIY backyard waterfall and pond in Australia

 And then I thought, I'd like a waterfall that flows into a river and then down into a pond.